ChrisERo/vocab-forager/README.md

 users a chance to refresh their lexicon both by rereading the text and by quizzing themselves.

-## Activate Addon

-To activate VocabForager, either use the extension's context menu or the toggle button in its popup.
-This will make highlights visible in all webpages and allow user to add/remove highlights to/from the page.
-The same mechanisms can be used to deactivate the extension, causing the opposite effect(s).

 ## Highlighting

 To highlight parts of a webpage, simply highlight the word(s) you wish to highlight and a